Page Nav

 Government Reports 83 Indian Fishermen in Sri Lankan Custody to Parliament

-The Indian government has reported to Parliament that 83 Indian fishermen are currently in judicial custody in Sri Lanka.
-These fishermen were apprehended for allegedly crossing the International Maritime Boundary Line (IMBL) and fishing in Sri Lankan waters.
-Additionally, four Indian fishermen are serving sentences, and 169 Indian fishing vessels have been seized by Sri Lankan authorities.
+The Indian government has reported that 83 Indian fishermen are currently detained in Sri Lankan judicial custody for allegedly crossing the International Maritime Boundary Line (IMBL) into Sri Lankan waters.
+Additionally, four fishermen are serving sentences, and 169 fishing vessels have been seized by Sri Lankan authorities.
+This long-standing issue has roots in the 1974 agreement between India and Tamil Nadu, which attempted to define maritime boundaries but left gaps due to imprecise demarcations and traditional fishing practices.

 No comments